 E = EmergenC: This is a vitamin packet that I drank in a cup of water.

 S = Sleep in: I normally wake up at 5:15 to practice guitar, meditate, read, or do tai chi, before I get the family and dog up at 6:30.
 These days I skipped this.
+I want to be clear that this was “my” tai chi wellness strategy and that yours has to be different.
+You are different.
+Maybe you need potassium or meditation or yoga.
+Note that these three things were the best of many that I tried.

 Things that did not work?
 Eating bad food due to stress, eating more or greasy food in the morning if I drank or was out late.
 You mean to tell me that doing bad stuff doesn’t alleviate bad stuff?
 Data doesn’t lie.
 Sometimes it is ridiculous to see your behavior when it is written down.
 I was excited to learn that some of my old cure-alls were not effective.